HD 65216

+Stellar system

-The primary, component A, is an ordinary G-type main-sequence star with a stellar classification of G5V.
+The primary of HD 65216, component A, is an ordinary G-type main-sequence star with a stellar classification of G5V.
 It is nearly two billion years old and is spinning with a projected rotational velocity of 1.3 km/s.
 The star has 95% of the mass and 86% of the radius of the Sun.
 It is radiating 72% of the luminosity of the Sun from its photosphere at an effective temperature of 5,718 K.

 In 2008 a co-moving binary system of low mass companions were discovered at an angular separation of 7 arcsecond from the primary, which is equivalent to a projected separation of 253 AU at the distance of HD 65216.
 Component B is of class M7–8 (0.089 Solar mass) while component C is class L2–3 (0.078 Solar mass); both have a mass close to the sub-stellar limit.
 The pair have a projected separation of 6 AU from each other.

+Planetary system

 An extrasolar planet (designated as HD 65216 b) was discovered orbiting the primary in 2003.
 A second much more distant planet was suspected since 2013, but was discovered on a completely different orbit in 2019.